uzerpllp/uzerp-website/content/blog/somerset_buzz/index.md

 ---
 title: "Somerset Buzz"
-intro: "There seems to be a real buzz around doing business in Somerset at the moment.... and its not just from the nuclear power plant at Hinkley Point."
+intro: "There seems to be a real buzz around doing business in Somerset at the moment.... and it's not just from the nuclear power plant at Hinkley Point."
 draft: "false"
 date: 2019-03-07
 categories: ["General"]